 - If you covered your pool, remove the pool cover and replace the pool furniture.

-- Remove debris from pool first.
-Remove large objects by hand and use a “pool rake” or “skimmer net” to remove smaller debris from the pool.
+- Remove the debris from the pool first.
+Remove large objects by hand and use a pool rake or skimmer net to remove smaller debris from the pool.
 Do not attempt to use the pool’s vacuum system for debris that is likely to plug the plumbing.

 - Clean the filter and run the system 24 hours a day.
 When the water has attained proper clarity, then reset the time clock for a normal daily cycle.

 - Balance water pH, super-chlorinate or shock your pool, and run the filter until the water becomes clear.